hrvoje064/math-quiz-jasna/README.md

     Alphabetic sorting of English words
     Skip counting with skip ranging from 2-10
     Skip counting with negative skip from 2-10
-    Missing X - find the X in simple arithmetic equations in 3 levels GAPESA - Text given math problems in 8 levels (+, -, +-, *, /, */)
+    Missing X - find operand in simple arithmetic equations in 3 levels GAPESA - Text given math problems in 8 levels (+, -, +-, *, /, */)
     Perimeter/Area problems in 4 levels